 - Glue or staple (don't tape!) receipts that are smaller than A4-size on A4-sized sheets so that they can be copied.
 Then staple the sheets together, don't use paper clips and don't place the sheets unstapled in a plastic folder.

 Storage of documentation

-- Documents that you have submitted electronically are stored in the HR portal from where you easily can retrieve them, see user guide.
+- Documents that you have submitted electronically are stored in the self service portal from where you easily can retrieve them.

 - Documents that you have submitted on paper are stored for 10 years.
 Contact your local accounts unit if you need to retrieve them due to guarantee claims or similar issues.